QSL Manager for: AA2RZ, 4Z1RZ, 4Z4RZ, 4X6KA and 4Z5GE. Please provide a SAE with 2 green stamps in addition to your qsl card.

 I am known to my friends as Niko.

 I was first licensed in 1993 as a Technician with the N2UHT call and upgraded to Tech plus the same year.

 I upgraded to "General" in 2009 and to an "Extra" in January 2010 and changed to a vanity call AA2NI.

 I am active in RACES (Radio Amateur Civil Emergency Service) and CERT (Community Emergency Response Team).

 I am accredited as an ARRL "Extra" VE and volunteer, from time to time, at test sessions.

 I teach the "Technician" Class to prospective new Hams.

-I am a memeber of the ARRL, BARA (Bergen Amateur Radio Association - VP) NJDX ASSOCIATION (Primary Sorter for The ARRL QSL Incoming Bureau QSL cards for the 2nd District), QSL Managers Society, BCFMA (VP) and participate in various club functions.
+I am a memeber of the ARRL, BARA (Bergen Amateur Radio Association) NJDX ASSOCIATION (Primary Sorter for The ARRL QSL Incoming Bureau QSL cards for the 2nd District), QSL Managers Society, BCFMA (VP).

 I support the QRZ.com, EQSL.CC and DXWATCH programs and plan to continue to do so.

 I started keeping a log and chasing DX when I got my vanity call AA2NI in January 2010.